Wisconsin authorities investigate trays of mail, absentee ballots found in ditch

 Police are investigating how three trays of mail, including absentee ballots, ended up in a ditch in Wisconsin, a swing state whose voters could prove crucial in the upcoming elections.

 The Outagamie County Sheriff's Office said the mail was found around 8 a.m.
-Tuesday morning near a highway and was immediately returned to the U.S. Postal Service, Fox 11 reported.
+Tuesday morning near the intersection of highways 96 and CB, near the Appleton International Airport. and was immediately returned to the U.S. Postal Service, Fox 11 reported.

 "The United States Postal Inspection Service immediately began investigating and we reserve further comment on this matter until that is complete," USPS spokesman Bob Sheehan said in a statement.